Group 2B. Personality Type B.

-Can you spot the effectiveness of emotions in advertising an idea?
+Can you spot the effects of emotions in advertising an idea?
 A revolutionary invention without sales has little value.

 Question 22.
 Beth, a successful actress, negotiates with a movie studio.
-She nailed the audition and the executives want her over all others.
-Many years earlier she had posed nude for a magazine that never published her photos.
-Just for bragging rights, she wants to be paid more than any other actress.
-You are an executive of the movie studio and you know that Beth has a B-type personality.
-Which of the following would be the best sentence to begin the negotiations.
+She nailed the audition, and the executives want her over all others.
+Many years earlier, she had posed nude for a magazine that never published her photos.
+She wants to be paid more than any other actress for bragging rights.
+You are an executive of the movie studio, and you know Beth has a B-type personality.
+Which of the following would be the best sentence to begin the negotiations?

 b.
 “We loved your audition and your enormous popularity.
 However, we are concerned about the effect of those photos on your popularity. “